ivnvxd/pyquest/markdown/18_devops.md

 - **Self-Healing**: Docker Swarm provides self-healing capabilities, automatically replacing containers that fail or become unresponsive.
 - **Secure by Default**: Docker Swarm provides secure communication between nodes and services by default, ensuring that your cluster is secure.

-#### Kubernetes <a id="kubernetes"></a>
+### Kubernetes <a id="kubernetes"></a>

-_Kubernetes_, often abbreviated as K8s, is an open-source platform designed to automate deploying, scaling, and operating application containers.
+[Kubernetes](https://kubernetes.io/), often abbreviated as K8s, is an open-source platform designed to automate deploying, scaling, and operating application containers.
 It was originally developed by Google and is now maintained by the Cloud Native Computing Foundation.
 Kubernetes makes it easier for teams to manage containerized applications across a cluster of machines while providing mechanisms for application deployment, scaling, and maintenance.

 _Core Concepts of Kubernetes:_